arjav0703/NetVelocity/README.md

 # NetVelocity - Network Speed Test Application
+## NOTE: THIS PROJECT WAS BUILT BY FOLLOWING A TUTORIAL: https://youtu.be/duNlmdYXXVE?si=Dzzf7Fl_o2hhLDhs
 **NetVelocity** is a simple network speed test application built using Python's `Tkinter` library for the graphical user interface (GUI) and the `speedtest-cli` module to measure internet speed.
 This app measures your download speed, upload speed, and latency (ping), and displays the results in a visually appealing GUI.

 ## Click below to watch Demo